 A copy of Rodham by Curtis Sittenfeld is also lurking on my TBR pile.
 I love the idea of an alternate history story line with a feminist lens, but what if the writing is dull and awful?
 I’ve never read any Sittenfeld before, so I don’t know what to expect.

 Despite the above, I do in fact, love this genre.
 Remember how much I enjoyed In Love With George Eliot by Kathy O’Shaughnessy earlier this year.
-And my most recent Zola (surely the master of fictionalised history), and my current chapter-a-day read of War and Peace plus a whole stack of other classic and period piece books devoured this year alone (ranging from Katherine Mansfield to Angela Thirkell to Mena Calthorpe and just this week Martin Boyd).
+And my most recent Zola (surely the master of fictionalised history), and my current chapter-a-day read of War and Peace plus a whole stack of literary realism or period piece dramas devoured this year alone (ranging from Katherine Mansfield to Angela Thirkell to Mena Calthorpe and just this week Martin Boyd).